Rabbi Dr Zvi Aviner

 starts with the first BLOODSHED, of Cain killing Abel,

-continues with Noah’s generations and the BLOODSHED they committed,
+continues with Noah’s generations and the heinous BLOODSHED they committed,

-and ends up with Noah’s Rainbow Covenant and its BLOODSHED Laws,
+ending with Noah’s Rainbow Covenant and its BLOODSHED Laws.

-Thus the entire section describes how Mankind degenerated into BLOODSHED
+Thus the entire section from Cain to Noah describes how Mankind degenerated into BLOODSHED

 that brought upon them the Flood.
 It tells us the reasons for that terrible BLOODSHED

-Adam and Eve’s new life on Earth, their new fascinations – which acted as a background
+the Torah describes Adam and Eve’s new life on Earth,

 New Fascinations on Earth

-It is amazing to see that the Torah connects the first murder
+It is amazing to see that the Torah precede the first murder

-with the passage of Adam and Eve from Eden to Earth.
+by the description of Adam and Eve passing from Eden to Earth.

 In Eden they had already learned: